serpro69/ansible-collection-devxp/README.md

 - Ubuntu 20.04 (and derivatives)
 - Ubuntu 22.04 (and derivatives)

-If a given role has different support that the default mentioned above, this is will be noted in the role's readme file.
+If a given role has different support than the default mentioned above, this is will be noted in the role's readme file.

 ## Development